When and What Exactly Is Mardi Gras?

 You can read about Epiphany, Three Kings day and learn how it’s celebrated in France.

-If you’re confused by all these dates, don’t fell bad.
-I was too.
+If you’re confused, don’t feel bad, I was confused by all these intertwined dates too.
 Below, I’ve listed a convenient timeline of events starting from Christmas leading up to easter.

 Timeline of events leading up to Mardi Gras & Easter.

 -New Year’s Eve – Decembre 31st.